dyazincahya/awesome-nativescript/README.md

 - [Facebook](https://github.com/NativeScript/plugins/blob/main/packages/facebook) - A plugin that allows you to integrate Facebook Login with your app using the Facebook SDK.
 - [Google Signin](https://github.com/NativeScript/plugins/blob/main/packages/google-signin) - A plugin that allows you to authenticate users with Google Sign-In.
 - [Twitter](https://github.com/NativeScript/plugins/blob/main/packages/twitter) - A plugin that allows you to authenticate a user with their Twitter account.
+- [Descope](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-descope) - The Descope SDK for NativeScript provides convenient access to Descope for an application written on top of NativeScript.

 ### Advertising Plugins